Air New Zealand and Spark deal on Airpoints with Rugby World Cup sweetener

 Spark will be the first telco to join the fast-growing Airpoints programme which now has around 3.2 million customers.

-From today, Air New Zealand Airpoints members will be offered a sweetener of 50 Airpoints dollars when they join or upgrade to a Spark unlimited mobile plan - its most expensive at just on $80 a month.
+From today, Air New Zealand Airpoints members will be offered a sweetener of 50 Airpoints dollars when they join or upgrade online to a Spark unlimited mobile plan - its most expensive at just on $80 a month.

 They can also get a free Rugby World Cup streaming pass when they buy a phone but it has to be worth $199 or over on 24 months interest and bought before September 12.